nethesis/nethvoice-report/ui/src/doc-inline/en/data_ivr_1_table_ivr.md

 # IVR

-Data broken down by *IVR* (Interactive Voice Response) over the period set, the data is grouped according to the choice made in the filters.
+Data broken down by *IVR* (Interactive Voice Response) over the configured period, the data are grouped according to the chosen filter criteria.

 The *IVR* data shows every choice made by callers within each IVR.